programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 ```

 You should see a network that looks something like this.
-Clearly, the ties appear to be random and most nodes are interconnected.
+Clearly, the ties appear to be random because most nodes are interconnected.

 {% include figure.html filename="match_fake_data.png" caption="Neo4j web interface with a simple query." %}